ellisgl/TN9K-BE65C02/README.md

 	```
 	make all
 	```
-	 - `make smon` or `make wozmon` to quickly build and copy the respective ROMs.
+	 - `make brosloadedr` or `make wozmon` to quickly build and copy the respective ROMs.
 	 - To synthesize, place, generate bitstream, and load onto the FPGA after building a ROM, run:
 		 ```
 		 make synth pnr fs load